yR-DEV/learningES6/02_ES6_Part_1.md

 ## Objectives

 * Write an arrow expression.
-* Write a Class using the new `class` syntax.
+* Write a class using the new `class` syntax.
 * Inherit a class from another using the `class extends` syntax.
 * Define an object's properties using new object literal syntaxes.
 * Interpolate a string using a String Template.
 * Extract values from an object and an array using destructuring.
 * Discuss the difference between `var`, `let`, and `const`.
+* Define a function using the `...` `rest` operator.
-* Define a function using the `rest` operator and default parameters.
+* Define a function using default parameters.
-* Call a function using the `spread` operator.
+* Call a function using the `...` `spread` operator.

 ### Stretch Objectives

-* Use ES6 features in an Angular or React application.
+* Use ES6 features in an Angular, Express, React, etc. application.
 * Rewrite some of the examples on this page to include additional ES6 features.

 ## Arrow Expression `=>`